curityio/example-consentor/README.md

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A consentor that presents the value of a (prefix) scope and asks the user to confirm the value.
+A consentor that takes the value of a (prefix) scope, queries an API for details and presents a screen to the user for confirmation.

 This project provides an example of a consentor plugin for Curity Identity Server.
 The code shows how to configure and implement a custom consentor of type example-consentor.
 You can do basically anything in a plugin.

 In this example we show how you can call an API for getting data during an approval flow.
 We also show how to present this data to the user.
-The resulting consentor will use an identifier from the user's session and retrieve more data based on this identifier from an external API.
-We assume that the identifier is part of a prefix scope used by the client.
-We refer to the identifier as the transaction id.
+The resulting consentor will use an id from the user's session and take the value to query an external API.
+We assume that the id is part of a prefix scope used by the client.
+The prefix in this example is called `transactionId`.

 ## System Requirements
 Curity Identity Server 6.0.0 and its system requirements <https://developer.curity.io/docs/latest/system-admin-guide/system-requirements.html> .